hellohaptik/docs_haptik/docs/agent-chat/chat-assignment.md

 ## Glossary

-Let’s understand certain terminologies mentioned below -
+Let’s understand certain terminologies -

 1. Agent Concurrency: The number of chats that an agent can take at any given time.
 We also call concurrency as the maximum number of chats an agent gets pinned on the MyChats space